Senior Occupational Therapist

 • Free eye test

-Any offers of employment made by KIMS Hospital for this/these position(s) will be subject to proof of eligibility to work in the UK and receipt of a satisfactory DBS Certificate from the Disclosure & Barring Service.
-Information about the DBS checks can be found at https://www.gov.uk/disclosure-barring-service-check
+Please note: All offers of employment are subject to proof of eligibility to work in the UK and a satisfactory DBS check.
+More about DBS checks

 Interview Tips